 Okay, I'm trying to get past a guy who "ghosts" me…again and again.
-How do you get past your past and really find Mr. Right?
+How do I get past my past and find my guy?

 It’s much quicker to move past (and away from) someone who’s behind you rather than right in front of you.

-It’s tempting to indulge in daydreams of the things that you like about him, those feelings of delight and desire that are both familiar and exciting.
+It’s tempting to indulge in thoughts of what you like about him, those feelings of delight and desire that are both familiar and exciting.
 But when the sensations are an entangled mess of pleasure, pain, and deep-rooted twinges of abandonment and unworthiness, the sweetness turns bitter.

-- Do you have a memory of an incident that totally grosses you out?
+Do you have a memory of an incident in your life that totally grosses you out?
 Good.
 Decide that every time you think of him, you’re also going to conjure up that puke-worthy memory.
-The two are now intertwined (even though he didn’t likely have anything to do with this other memory).
+The two are now intertwined (even though he didn’t have anything to do with that memory).
 If you pick something repulsive enough, it may override your habit to indulge.

-And in taking these two steps forward, I highly recommend you choose to only spend time with people who value, respect and treat you the way you wish to be treated.
+And going forward, choose to only spend time with people who value, respect, and treat you the way you wish to be treated.

 Wendy Newman is the author of 121 First Dates.
 She’s a dating, sex, and relationship expert who’s led hundreds of workshops and revolutionized the lives of over 70,000+ women internationally.